ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Staggered racing attempts can proceed in parallel.
 Implementations should not terminate an earlier child connection attempt upon starting a secondary child.

-If a child node fails to connect before the delay time has expired for the next child, the next child should be started immediately.
+If a child node fails to establish connectivity (as in {{determining-successful-establishment}}) before the delay time has expired for the next child, the next child should be started immediately.

 Staggered racing between IP addresses for a generic Connection should follow the Happy Eyeballs algorithm described in {{!RFC8305}}. {{!RFC8421}} provides guidance for racing when performing Interactive Connectivity Establishment (ICE).